italia/spid-saml-check/README.md

   <img src="doc/img/3.png" width="500" alt="metadata download page" />

-- Send an authn request to spid-saml-chek in order to unlock Request and Response menu
 - Now you'll be able to execute all the tests, in order of appareance: Metadata, Request and Response.
-- Select in the scroll menu the test you want to execute, then mark it as done and if successful
+- To check a Response, from Response section, select in the scroll menu the test you want to execute, then mark it as done and if successful

   <img src="doc/img/4a.png" width="500" alt="response select page" />

 ## How to use it as a *SPID Demo*

-The Node.js application spid-demo runs at: [http://localhost:8080/demo](http://localhost:8080/demo)
+The application spid-demo runs at: [http://localhost:8080/demo](http://localhost:8080/demo)

 <img src="doc/img/demo_idp_index.png" width="500" alt="demo index page" />